CA GROWN Blog

 Hungry for more cake with glaze recipes?
 Scroll down for more!

 This cake only requires a handful of ingredients – any vanilla cake mix, freshly squeezed orange juice, chopped pistachios, eggs, butter, and vanilla pudding.
-This cake is tender and moist, keeps well at room temperature for over three days, and can be customized to your liking with different types of nuts or fruit juices.
+This cake is tender and moist, keeps well at room temperature for over three days.
+Plus, it can be customized to your liking with different types of nuts or fruit juices.

 Roasted Banana Prune Bundt Cake with Cream Cheese Glaze